 Babka is a Middle-Eastern restaurant in Budapest named after the Ashkenazi Jewish bready cake that originated in Eastern Europe.
 Perhaps the restaurant's moniker is a hat-tip to the neighborhood, which is home to much of Budapest’s middle-class Jewish residents.
 The snug, dim interior complete with vintage furnishings and hardwood floors is very inviting.

-The Israeli and Middle Eastern dishes, unfortunately, often fall short.
-On my most recent visit, the hummus (€5) was dry; the dolma (€5), grape leaves stuffed with rice, flavorless.
-The lamb kofta (€13) arrived with a distractingly sour side of parsley salad.
-The namesake Babka dessert is a far cry from the moister, richer, and softer versions that catapulted this baked good into cult status around the world.
-All this at prices that are high by Budapest standards: mains are €7-13.
-Among the better mezze were the mango-curry hummus with grilled chicken (€5), and the zucchini pancake stuffed with vegetables and a side of garlicky sour cream (€7).
+The Israeli and Middle Eastern dishes are pricey and a bit hit-or-miss.
+On a recent visit, the lamb kofta (€18) arrived with a distractingly sour side of parsley salad, and the namesake Babka dessert was a far cry from the moister, richer, and softer versions that catapulted this baked good into cult status around the world.
+All this at prices that are high by Budapest standards: €15-20 mains.